dfelinto/blender-manual/manual/addons/animation/turnaround_camera.rst

 suitable for product visualizations and character turnarounds.
 Executing the script creates an empty object linked to the camera at the selected object position or cursor position if chosen.
-The rotation can be defined by revolutions in X/Y/Z axis.
+The rotation can be defined by revolutions in X, Y, or Z axis.

 Activation